lupyuen/lupyuen.github.io/src/ci3.md

 1. Click "__Sync Fork > Discard Commits__"

-1. Which will __Sync our Mirror Repo__ with the Upstream NuttX Repo
+1. Which will __Sync our Mirror Repo__ based on the Upstream NuttX Repo

 1. Run this script to enable the __macOS Builds__: [enable-macos-windows.sh](https://github.com/lupyuen/nuttx-release/blob/main/enable-macos-windows.sh)